Evaluation Methodologies in Software Protection Research: Sample Sets

-The widespread use of samples borrowed from performance benchmark suites is not surprising per se, as they serve well for measuring the performance cost of SPs.
-The fact that 45 goodware papers rely solely on sample programs from performance-oriented benchmark suites and/or from a benchmark suite consisting of toy programs only, does point to a problem, however, namely the lack of standardized, representative benchmarks for goodware SP research.
+The widespread use of samples from performance benchmark suites is unsurprising, as they serve well for measuring the performance cost of SPs.
+However, the fact that 45 goodware papers rely solely on sample programs from performance-oriented benchmarks and from a benchmark suite consisting only of toy programs, clearly constitutes a benchmark representativeness problem.

+\bemph{In conclusion, the community is missing opportunities to standardize their evaluation methodologies, and there is the lack of standardized, representative benchmarks for goodware SP research.}